daangn/autopprof/README.md

 }
 ```

-> You can create the custom reporter by implementing the `report.Reporter` interface.
+> You can create a custom reporter by implementing the `report.Reporter` interface.

 ## Benchmark